Stenger’s Potential Ascension To Metro Mayor Provokes Debate

 Under Better Together’s proposal, Stenger becomes the metro mayor after 2021.
 St. Louis Mayor Lyda Krewson will become the “transition mayor” that would help Stenger make key decisions on how to bring St. Louis and St. Louis County together.

 Stenger, St. Louis County Assessor Jake Zimmerman and St. Louis County Prosecutor Wesley Bell would serve as metro mayor, assessor and prosecutor until early 2025.
-All three of those officials’ terms expire in early 2023.
+All three of those officials’ current terms expire in early 2023.
 Better Together officials said they kept it this way because they didn’t want legislative and executive branch elections going on at the same time.

 “In other cities who have done the very same thing that we’re doing, there is always a transition period,” Stenger said.
 “And in order to stand up a government and have continuity, that is necessary from a legal perspective.”